rubenwgs/ETH-CS-BA3SE1/Compiler_Design/Introduction_to_Objective_Caml/CompDes_IntOCaml_CH6.md

 the variable 'a is unbound."
 ```

 Type theoretically, any function defined over an open type must be polymorphic over the unspecified cases.
 Technically, this amounts to the same thing as saying that an open type is some type `'a` that includes at least the cases specified in the definition (and more).
-In order for the type definition to be accepted, we must write the type variable explicitely:
+In order for the type definition to be accepted, we must write the type variable explicitly:

 ```ocaml
 # type 'a number = [> 'Integer of int | 'Real of float] as 'a;;